Chicago schools reopen doors after tough union fight

-CHICAGO (AP) — Chicago parents Willie and Brittany Preston have spent nearly a year wrestling with online school schedules for their six children, often with everyone hovered over devices around the dining room table.
+CHICAGO (AP) — Chicago parents Willie and Brittany Preston have spent almost a year wrestling with online school schedules for their six children, often with everyone hovering over devices around the dining room table.

-Starting Thursday, they’ll get relief.
-Their youngest daughter, 4-year-old Lear, returned to class with thousands of others in pre-K and special education as the nation’s third-largest school district slowly reopens its doors following a bitter fight with the teachers union over COVID-19 safety protocols.
+On Thursday, they got some relief.
+Their youngest daughter, 4-year-old Lear, returned to class with thousands of others in pre-K and special education as the nation’s third-largest school district slowly reopened its doors following a bitter fight with the teachers union over COVID-19 protocols.

-Willie Preston, who runs a small construction firm with his wife, said there’s no place that can guarantee a coronavirus-free environment but he feels safe with the district’s steps: cleaned buildings, daily health screenings, new air filters and required masks.
+Willie Preston, who runs a construction firm with his wife, said nowhere can guarantee a coronavirus-free environment but he feels safe with the district’s steps: cleaned buildings, daily health screenings and new air filters.

 “We just are not trained educators and we recognize our limitations,” he said.
 “For me as a parent, it makes me feel like we’re beating COVID and we’re going to get our lives back.
 And that’s good.”

-In the next few weeks, four of his children will go back as part of the district’s gradual reopening plans for pre-K-8.
-The Chicago Teachers Union accepted the plan after weeks of bitter talks that included defying district orders, threats from the city that they would be locked out of district teaching and a potential strike.
+Three more of his children will return in the coming weeks as part of the district’s gradual reopening for pre-K-8.
+The Chicago Teachers Union accepted the plan after defying district orders, city threats to lock them out of teaching systems, and talk of a potential strike.

-Under the deal, the city will set aside 1,500 vaccinations each week for teachers after an initial 2,000 doses available this week through a partnership with Walgreens.
+Under the deal, Chicago will set aside 1,500 vaccinations weekly for teachers on top of 2,000 doses available this week through a partnership with Walgreens.
 Several educators lined up Thursday for vaccinations at a high school on Chicago’s northwest side.
 There are also metrics allowing for schools to shut down when infections spike, for instance outbreaks in multiple classrooms over a short period.
-The agreement also makes plans for teachers who are at higher risk of getting seriously ill from COVID-19 or take care of someone who is.

-Preston’s two high school children will keep learning online at their home on the South Side.
-The district hasn’t rolled out a plan for high school students to return, which is expected to prompt more negotiations.
+Preston’s two high school children will keep learning online at their South Side home.
+The district hasn’t rolled out a plan for high school students’ return.

-Mayor Lori Lightfoot has argued for months that schools needed to reopen.
-She’s said since going fully remote in March, online learning hasn’t served many in the roughly 340,000-student district, particularly Black and Latino students who comprise the majority.
+Mayor Lori Lightfoot insisted that schools reopen, an argument that’s played out nationwide as cities grapple with infections.
+She said online learning hasn’t served many in the roughly 340,000-student district, particularly many Black and Hispanic students who comprise the majority.
 The district went fully remote last March.

-Rosa Esquivel said she won’t send her two children, ages 10 and 12, because she doesn’t believe that the schools will be safe from the virus that hit her mother and sister and killed an aunt and uncle in her native Guatemala.
+Rosa Esquivel said she won’t send her 10- and 12-year-old back because she doesn’t believe the schools will be safe from the virus that infected her mother and sister and killed an aunt and uncle in her native Guatemala.

-She worries that her diabetes and her husband’s high blood pressure could put their own lives at risk if their kids brought the virus home from school.
-And they have no idea when they will get access to the vaccine.
+She worries her diabetes and her husband’s high blood pressure could put their own lives at risk if their kids brought the virus home from school.
+And they don’t know when they’ll get vaccines.

-“We just thought it was best for us to have the kids stay remote,” said the 40-year-old Esquivel, who lives in the predominantly Hispanic Pilsen neighborhood.
-Esquivel said she struggles with anxiety because of infections in her family and she doesn’t want to worry anymore.
+“We just thought it was best for us to have the kids stay remote,” said Esquivel, 40, who lives in the predominantly Hispanic Pilsen neighborhood.

-Single mother Natassia Ballard, who lives on the city’s South Side, said she’s holding off for now, but may change her mind when the weather improves and flu season ends.
+Single mother Natassia Ballard, who lives on Chicago’s South Side, said she’s holding off for now, but may change her mind when the weather improves and flu season ends.

-She wants to know that the teachers her two elementary-age children interact with are vaccinated.
-But it has been hard.
-One son has autism and is missing out on hands-on learning from class.
+She wants to know the teachers her two elementary-age children interact with are vaccinated.
+But it’s been hard.
+One son has autism and is missing hands-on learning.

 “He really wonders how he will fit in when the world opens up again,” she said.

 Preston, part of a citizen group called the Black Community Collaborative, said they’ve had to make sacrifices over the past year.
-His wife has scaled back work at the firm to oversee six school schedules.
-Online classes present their own problems, like when teachers’ internet cuts out and the kids insist on video games or watch television.
-And if his high school students can’t focus working in their rooms, they must “report to the dining room,” he joked.
+His wife scaled back work to oversee school schedules.
+Things have been tricky when their teachers’ internet cuts out and the kids insist on video games or television.
+And if the high school students can’t focus working in their rooms, they must “report to the dining room,” he joked.

 “These kids are exhausted from being essentially locked in for a year, and that’s hard,” he said.